eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Home exam peer review.md

 ## Significance of the work

 ## Typos/rewrite
-* 006 - paramters
-* 213 - trained twice
-* 4.2 title -double capital letters
 * 242 - no period
-* 246 - Repeated words The The

 ## Good stuff
-* Good analysis
-	* Good justification for decoders better results
-	* Good thorough analysis for BLiMP results (289).
-As someone not very good at grammatical/syntactical rules it is easy to follow.
 * Good explanation on preprocessing steps

 ## Other improvements